markfink/metrics.gitinfo/README.md

 # Acknowledgements

+* much of my work has been inspired by [Adam Tornhills new book](http://www.mark-fink.de/2018-04-28-software-design-x-rays/)
 * for reading the git repo we use GitPython (https://github.com/gitpython-developers/GitPython)
 * to find file changes in the repo we use https://github.com/Bachmann1234/diff-cover